Yuzhe-Fu/FractalCloud/README.md

 ### Option 2: Local installation

-We recommend CUDA 11.x (tested with CUDA 11.3).
-Using unsupported CUDA versions may lead to installation and execution failures.
+We recommend CUDA 11.x (tested with CUDA 11.3) as required in [PointNeXt](https://github.com/guochengqian/PointNeXt).
+Other CUDA versions may lead to installation and execution failures.
 You can verify your CUDA version by running `nvcc --version` before executing the installation script.

 Then run:
 ```bash